Dfredude/cpp-primer/chapter-01/README.md

 # Chapter 1 - Getting started
-> These README files in each chapter will contain non executable-neccesary exercises
+> These README files in each chapter contain non executable-neccesary and/or extra information.

 ## 1.6 | Missing semicolon
 Explain wether the following program fragment is legal.